 Living room colour schemes - 10 of the best

-A little colour in your life reflects your personality and lifts your mood, so why not give your living room a colourful new update?
+A little colour in your life reflects your personality and lifts your mood, so why not chose one of these living room colour schemes?

 Colours seen in nature, such as sky blue and restful leaf green have a calming effect on us, while red is a stimulating shade and yellow is uplifting (sunshine yellow... need we say more?).